Eve (Chase novel): Plot

-Clive and Carol are married, but soon Clive begins to long for Eve again.
+Clive and Carol are married, but soon he begins to long for Eve again.
 One day Eve telephones, cursing Clive for abandoning her and saying she mailed back all the money he paid for her services.
 When Carol goes away on a business trip, Clive secretly meets Eve again, but finds she has not changed, and that she lied about sending back his money.
 He later meets a redheaded prostitute who knows Eve, and takes the redhead home in order to learn more about Eve from her.
 The redhead tells him that Eve suffered an abusive childhood which caused her to become cold and cruel herself, and that she has no husband and just uses men for fun and money.
 Carol arrives home and sees Clive with the redhead.
 Shocked, she speeds off recklessly in her car, which crashes aloft a valley and she dies.

 Clive's Hollywood career ends thereafter; Gold gets evidence that Clive's play was not his own work, and Clive is forced to return all the royalties.
 A distraught Clive decides to kill Eve in revenge for all his misfortune.
 He sneaks into her house and attacks her, only to be beaten and thrown out by Eve and Barrow, just as Clive had earlier thrown Barrow out.
 Russell finds Clive and takes him home.

-Two years later, Clive works with Russell at a shipping site, and has not seen Eve since the confrontation at her home.
+Two years later, Clive is working with Russell at a shipping site, and has not seen Eve since the confrontation at her home.
 He writes a book about his past with Eve, in hopes she will read it and see how much he actually knew about her.
 Russell purchases a ferry with his savings, which he names Carol, and makes Clive his partner for ferrying tourists across the harbour.